My Book, ‘Alexander Payne: His Journey in Film – A Reporter’s Perspective 1998-2012,’ is Now Available

 The book reflects the extended period that I’ve covered Payne and the rare access the filmmaker’s accorded me.
 I reported from the set of Sideways and Nebraska.
 I’ve conducted exclusive interviews with the writer-director and his collaborators.

 If you’re a media professional please note that I am available for interviews.
 I have many anecdotes from my years of interviewing, trailing and interpreting the filmmaker.
-I am also doing book events (see below for the current schedule).

 The book, released through Concierge Marketing Publishing Services and my own Inside Stories, may be previewed at www.facebook.com/LeoAdamBiga.